 - Fluctuation in income can make it difficult for a debtor to complete a Chapter 13 case.

 - Once all of the payments are made pursuant to the terms of the Chapter 13 Plan, any remaining debts owing as of that time except child support, criminal fines and restitution, some taxes and student loans are normally discharged.

 What Is Bankruptcy?
-Get Answers From a Vancouver WA Bankruptcy Attorney Today
+Get Answers From a Portland OR Bankruptcy Attorney Today

 Learn more about what is bankruptcy and which chapter is the best option for you.
 Contact our offices today for a consultation.